Experienced Florida Business Attorneys

 Business Entity Formation and Planning

 The first step one takes when starting a business is one of the most important: choosing the right business formation entity.
 There are differences between the many different types and they all have different tax and personal liability factors.
-Consulting with an experienced Certified Public Accountant is just as important as consulting an attorney, and using them both well ensure that everything is set up to suit your company best.
+Consulting with an experienced Certified Public Accountant is just as important as consulting an attorney, and using them both will ensure that everything is set up to suit your company best.
 We can review your business plan, discuss your goals, and coordinate with your CPA to select the type of entity that works for you.
 Once this has been completed we will assist you in drafting the necessary legal documents to get you started.
 The types of business entities we can assist you in starting include partnerships, limited partnerships, corporations (S, C and PA) and limited liability companies (LLC).

 Collecting Debts from Unresponsive Customers

 As a business owner, there are few things more frustrating than when a customer becomes difficult or unresponsive after you have provided the service or product to that customer and it is now time to pay.
 Retaining an attorney to handle this matter for you will make this annoying problem go much smoother.
 Many unwilling customers become much more responsive and willing to pay what you are owed once they receive a strongly-worded letter from your attorney.
 This can help you resolve your issue in an efficient and also professional way.
 Not being paid when you are supposed to and expect to be paid can severely impact a small business and make it difficult to operate.
 If after receiving a letter from our office, the customer continues to refuse to pay, we will file suit.
-With a carefully drafted contract in place you may even be able to have your attorneys fees paid for by the customer if you ultimately have to take them to court to collect what you are owed.
+With a carefully drafted contract in place, you may even be able to have your attorney’s fees paid for by the customer if you ultimately have to take them to court to collect what you are owed.

-Mergers, Acquisitions and Buyouts
+Florida Mergers, Acquisitions, and Buyouts

 Buying or selling a business, or buying out a troublesome partner, can be a difficult task with far-reaching implications, especially if not done properly.
 An experienced attorney can help you analyze your upcoming transaction or proposed terms, and help ensure that it goes smoothly with an outcome that is in the best interest of you and your company.